 However, despite clearly being able to breathe - most people do not breathe properly or effectively.
 They either over breathe or under breathe – using a fraction of their lung capacity.

-T5T® teaches you how to breathe slower, deeper, fuller and with less tension.
-Our ‘Energy Breathing Technique’ is completed 3 times between each Rite.
-Plus we instruct you on how to breathe correctly while performing the Rites.
+T5T® teaches you how to breathe slower, deeper, fuller, and with less tension.
+Our ‘Energy Breathing Technique’ is completed three times between each Rite.
+Plus, we instruct you on how to breathe correctly while performing the Rites.

-So How Should You Breathe While Doing The Postures?
+So How Should You Breathe While Doing The 5 Tibetan Postures?

 Once you have learned how to breathe fully using your diaphragm as the principal organ of respiration - with a full expansion of your rib cage wide to the sides and into the back - as well as into the upper chest; then you can use the breath as a source of energy and expansion in your movements.
 And as you breathe out you help mobilize toxins and wastes out of the body.

-In T5T we breathe in all the way up into the posture and then we breathe all the way down into the second part of the movement.
+In T5T, we breathe in all the way up into the posture, and then we breathe out all the way down into the second part of the movement.

 Rite No 5 - Downward Dog

-For people who regularly practice yoga, they will find this breathing method the reverse of how they were taught to breathe while performing Downward Dog (the upside down V shape part of the posture).
-In moving into Downward Dog practitioners usually exhale instead of inhale as we do in T5T®.
-In traditional yoga it is usual to breathe in when expanding and opening the body and to breathe out when closing the body inwards as in bending or folding.
+For people who regularly practice yoga, they will find this breathing method the reverse of how they were taught to breathe while performing Downward Dog (the upside-down V shape part of the posture).
+In moving into Downward Dog, practitioners usually exhale instead of inhaling as we do in T5T®.
+In traditional yoga, it is usual to breathe in when expanding and opening the body and to breathe out when closing the body inwards as in bending or folding.

-Most people consider the breathing in and up and breathing out and down method ideal, but if you are used to breathing out when coming into downward dog - then you may wish to stick with that.
+Most people consider the breathing in and up and breathing out and down method ideal, but if you are used to breathing out when coming into downward dog, you may wish to stick with that.
 Be very conscious of extending the spine and avoiding compression in upward dog.

 …"Breathing slower, deeper and easier is vital for longevity, health and vitality.
 I believe that T5T can help most people become more conscious of their breathing.
-It can also release tension in their breathing, and often gradually expand their breathing capacity as well as slow their breathing rate.
-T5T will help many people to achieve the above, however there are those who may have an undetected dysfunctional breathing or what I call UDB whose next step would be my Optimal Breathing Techniques."… Michael Grant White, “The Breathing Coach” - Executive Director of www.breathing.com and the OptimalBreathingSchool
+It can also release tension in their breathing, and often gradually expand their breathing capacity as well as slow their breathing rate."… Michael Grant White, www.breathing.com